 A. Clients will receive discharge forms upon completion.
 In the event that you need additional treatment records, please contact our Medical Records Department at 844-433-1101 for further information.

 Q. How can I stay in touch?

 A. Discovery Institute welcomes the opportunity to speak with graduates and encourages them to reach out to our staff at all times.
 Most importantly, graduates have succeeded in providing speaking engagements for current residents to motivate for the power of recovery.
 We request that you call or make a formal appointment for this.
 If you are interested in giving back to the organization, please contact the Marketing Department.
-Also see our link for Giving Back.
+Also see our link for The Giving Tree.